Skip to main content

 3

-This surprises a lot of newcomers.
-Using a credit card responsibly (and paying on time) actually improves your Schufa.
-This matters when you want to rent an apartment or get a loan later.
-Just don't apply for five cards at once.
-Each application creates a Schufa inquiry.
+Using a credit card responsibly and paying on time actually builds your Schufa score.
+This matters later when you want to rent an apartment or apply for a mortgage.
+Just do not submit five applications at once.
+Each one generates a Schufa inquiry.

 Want a card for specific situations?
-Check our Apple Pay credit cards, cards for USA travel, or cards for car rental deposits.
+Check our Apple Pay credit cards, cards for USA travel, cards for car rental deposits, or instant virtual credit cards.

 Free Credit Card Germany: FAQ